Saffron Burrows: Early life

-A Londoner, Saffron Burrows was born in St Pancras in central London and grew up in Stoke Newington.
+Saffron Burrows was born in St Pancras in central London and grew up in Stoke Newington.
 Her mother is a trade unionist and primary school teacher in Hackney and her father is an architect and teacher.
 Her parents and stepfather were Socialist Workers Party members, and Burrows was politically active from a young age.

 Burrows attended William Tyndale Primary School in Islington and then Stoke Newington School in Stoke Newington.
 When asked for her preference of a school in Hackney or Hampstead, she said she wanted to be in a multicultural and inclusive environment.
 She enrolled in acting classes at the Anna Scher Theatre in Islington when she was 11.

 Burrows had a successful modelling career after she was discovered at age 15 in Covent Garden by fashion photographer Beth Boldt.
 For five years she divided her time between London and Paris, where she learned French.
 She found the modelling world's "obsession with the ideal of the body" troubling.